-Top 20 workout songs
+The 20 best workout songs

 Thu Dec 29 2011

-Have no fear, dear reader!
-The intrepid TONY Music staff has assembled a list of the best songs for you—yes, you—to listen to while getting your fit on.
-You won't find any puns on this list, just music (like Lady Gaga!) to fuel your raw adrenaline while you stay fit this winter.
+Let's face facts: Everyone hates working out.
+But have no fear, dear reader!
+The intrepid Time Out New York Music staff has assembled a list of the best songs for you—yes, you—to listen to while getting your fit on.
+You won't find any puns on this list, just music (like Lady Gaga!) to fuel your raw adrenaline while you stay fit.
 We can say with complete medical accuracy that listening to the following 20 songs will make you 10 percent stronger, 5 percent thinner and 38 percent more attractive.
 Don't believe us?
 Just ask a doctor.
-Or click right here for the full list and see what happens.
+Or read on for the full list and see what happens.
 You just might get strong.

-20. "Gonna Fly Now (Theme from Rocky)” by Bill Conti
+“Gonna Fly Now (Theme from Rocky)” by Bill Conti

 It sounds quaint today—all that brass brings to mind scenes of high-school band rehearsal—but Rocky’s orchestral-funk training soundtrack still holds a deep, earthy allure.
 What're you waiting for?
 Don your navy stocking cap and gray sweatsuit, and pound that pavement!

-19. "Here It Goes Again” by OK Go
+“Here It Goes Again” by OK Go

 The snappy beat supporting this Chicago band's 2006 runaway hit offers plenty of juice for any low-impact cardio session, but it's the beyond-clever video that prompted more than 10 million YouTube views and sparked any number of copycat auteurs.
 Seriously, if synchronized swimming is an Olympic sport, then the coordinated feats the nerdy OK Go boys pull off in this berfamous clip are more than enough to deserve a write-in vote for gold medals all around.

-18. "Where I’m Going” by Cut Copy
+“Where I’m Going” by Cut Copy

 If the upbeat, psychedelic rhythms on this track don't put a smile on your face and send you skipping out to your local track, then nothing will.
 Ground covered in snow?
 You'll never notice it with these tropical beats pumping in your earbuds.
 If it's any more proof of this song's athletic-inducing abilities, it's been included in the soundtrack for FIFA's 2012 season.

 “Run” by Ghostface Killah featuring Jadakiss and Comp

 If you're a drug dealer, your workouts tend to occur at irregular intervals, generally spurred by the police.
 Pay special attention to Jadakiss's masterful verse where he perfectly encapsulates the moment when fear sublimates to adrenaline: “These Tims start to feel like they're Nike Airs on me.”
 Also note Ghostface's orange furry pirate hat that he wears in the song's music video.
 It looks aerodynamic.

-16. "Master of Puppets” by Metallica
+“Master of Puppets” by Metallica

 “Veins that pump with fear,” James Hetfield barks over one of Metallica's most lacerating riffs on the title track from the band's landmark 1986 release.
 Boosted by Lars Ulrich's hammering drums, the song is perfectly suited to kickboxing or Tae Bo, if less so for straight-up running, thanks to that whiplash stop-start chug at the end of each line.
 True, Hetfield probably didn't have vitamins and whey in mind when he penned the line "chop your breakfast on a mirror," but this cut is enough to jump your heart into overdrive without any powdery supplements.